nabsba/cats/README.md

 - **Formik**: A popular library for handling forms, including input validation.
 - **Yup**: A schema validation library used alongside Formik to validate the input field.
 - **React-testing-library**: A popular library for handling tests.
+- **LINTER & PRETTIER**: Configured according to best practices and formatting recommendations.

 ## Validation Logic